technology-toolbox/website/content/blog/jjameson/2009/11/09/configuring-ssl-on-sharepoint-sites.md

 Specifically, here is the text that I am referring to:

-> We do not recommend reusing the same IIS Web site for your HTTP and SSL
+{{< blockquote "font-italic" >}}

-> hosting.
-Instead, extend a dedicated HTTP and a dedicated SSL Web site,
+    We do not recommend reusing the same IIS Web site for your HTTP and SSL hosting.
+Instead, extend a dedicated HTTP and a dedicated SSL Web site, each assigned to its own alternate access mapping zone and URLs.

-> each assigned to its own alternate access mapping zone and URLs.
+{{< /blockquote >}}

 Wait a minute...let me see if I've got this right...you want me to extend my Web application -- thereby creating yet another copy of my Web.config files